leo/muffin.github.io/guide/get-started.md

 level: 2
 ---

-This section will explain you how to set up a new instance of Muffin on your own device.
+This section will explain you how to set up a new instance of muffin on your own device.
 From there, you can then start building your own site even and deploying it.

 ## Requirements